 Our challenging, practice-based course offers you a unique approach to the practice of writing, emphasising innovation and experimentation in your work.

 On our MA Creative Writing, you deepen your knowledge of literary tradition, exploring different modes and genres in order to develop your own creative and expressive written skills.
 You expand your use of creative writing techniques and improve your critical judgement of your own work.

 Our course encourages you to develop your writing by stepping outside your comfort zone and discovering the different approaches to verbal art that are possible today.
 This will invigorate your own practice, whether you are writing psychogeography, plays, novels, stories or something else.
 You will choose from a variety of modules, covering topics such as:

-To help you hone your craft, we also host two Royal Literary Fund Fellows, professional writers on-hand to help you develop your writing on a one-to-one basis, and regularly host talks and readings by visiting writers.
+To help you hone your craft, we also host a Royal Literary Fund Fellow, professional writers on-hand to help you develop your writing on a one-to-one basis, and regularly host talks and readings by visiting writers.

 Essex has nurtured a long tradition of distinguished authors whose work has shaped literature as we know it today, from past giants such as the American poets Robert Lowell and Ted Berrigan, to contemporary writers such as mythographer and novelist Dame Marina Warner, and Booker Prize winner Ben Okri.